The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: IA Applications

-\item ``Intrinsic alignment statistics of density and velocity fields at large scales: Formulation, modeling, and baryon acoustic oscillation features"~\cite{okumura_intrinsic_2019}\\ \it{The first detection of the BAO feature on IA, in N-body simulations.}

-\item ``The impact of self-interacting dark matter on the intrinsic alignments of galaxies"~\cite{harvey_impact_2021}\\ \it{Finds that self-interacting dark matter could suppress IA in a way distinct from potential baryonic effects.}
+\item ``Intrinsic alignment statistics of density and velocity fields at large scales: Formulation, modeling, and baryon acoustic oscillation features"~\cite{okumura_intrinsic_2019}\\ \it{The first detection of the BAO feature on IA, in N-body simulations.} \item ``Imprint of anisotropic primordial non-Gaussianity on halo intrinsic alignments in simulations"~\cite{akitsu_imprint_2021}\\ \it{Uses N-body simulations to show that IA can probe anisotropic PNG, while clustering cannot.} \item ``The impact of self-interacting dark matter on the intrinsic alignments of galaxies"~\cite{harvey_impact_2021}\\ \it{Finds that self-interacting dark matter could suppress IA in a way distinct from potential baryonic effects.}